 Have other questions about how to safely put your baby to sleep?
 Your pediatrician or another medical provider can offer you guidance on safe sleep practices, including what’s safe and what’s not.

 Kids aren’t little adults!
 They have unique health needs, and a pediatrician or family medicine specialist can help provide the care they need.
-Find a provider.
+Michael Abdelmisseh, MD is accepting new patients.
+Schedule online today.